lvgl/lv_port_xilinx_zedboard_vitis/README.md

 ![image](./rmassets/VitisGitLVGL.png)
 Click Next>
 ![image](./rmassets/VitisGitLVGL1.png)
-Select master and click Next>
+Select release/v8.3 (NOT MASTER FOR NOW! - Will update this once v9 becomes stable) and click Next>
 ![image](./rmassets/VitisGitLVGL2.png)
 Select the path to the Zed_GitSubs directory click Finish>
 When the clone is complete you will see the repository in the list: